lunasteps/pdsnd_github/README.md

 Introduction to Version Control Project

 ### Description
-Describe what your project is about and what it does
+This project was created to test the concepts of version control learned with Git and GitHub

 ### Files used
 Include the files used